What are my responsibilities as a supervisor?

 - have an interest in supervising future full licence holders.

 There is no limit placed on how many provisional licence holders a person can supervise at any one time.
-However the Registrar would expect that supervisors consider their ability and capacity to be able to effectively supervise more than one provisional licence holder at a time.
+However the Registrar expects that supervisors consider their ability and capacity to be able to effectively supervise more than one provisional licence holder at a time.